danishkash/danishkash.github.io/README.md

 <img src="MK3_7365.jpg" alt="alt_text" width="200">

-I am a final year PhD student in the Networks and Optimization group at Centrum Wiskunde & Informatica, Amsterdam.
+I am a final year PhD student in the [Networks and Optimization research group](https://www.cwi.nl/en/research/networks-and-optimization/) at [Centrum Wiskunde & Informatica](https://www.cwi.nl/en/), Amsterdam.
 Previously, I did a master's degree in mathematics at ETH Zurich and a bachelor's degree in mathematics at the University of Geneva.

 My main research interests are in theoretical computer science and combinatorial optimization.
 More specifically, most of my work has been in approximation algorithms, online algorithms and algorithmic game theory.